 There are many more feelings that go hand in hand with fertility services.
 But the important thing to remember is that you are not alone.
 Treatments often become the most important focus of your life.
 So much so that the rest of your life spins out of control.
 This can be difficult to deal with and hurt your chance of becoming pregnant.

-Here at New York Fertility Clinic you are part of our family.
+Here at this New York Fertility Clinic you are part of our family.
 We offer extensive fertility counseling services to support you in exactly the ways that you need.
 The best thing might be the knowledge that you have a support counselor by your side, every step of the way.

 Our fertility counseling services are comprehensive and will involve not just you, the patient, but everyone in your family that matters including your partner, spouse, parents, siblings, or current children.
 No two cases are the same, and our approach will vary based on your specific needs.
 But our fertility counseling services are available to anyone who needs them.